anontechnology/documentation/docs/libraries.md

 ### Adding an Attribute to an Entity or User

-[Attributes](/glossary/attribute) are stored as `key`/`value` pairs of strings.
-Both Users and Entities can have Attributes set to them.
-If there is an existing Attribute in the system with the `key` of the provided Attribute, that Attribute will be updated; otherwise, a new Attribute will be created.
+[Attributes](/glossary/datapoint) are stored as `key`/`value` pairs of strings.
+Both Users and Entities can have Attributes added to them.
+Some attributes are repeatable, such that multiple values can be stored for the same user; others are not repeatable, such that adding a new value to a user will overwrite any previous values.
+You can control whether an attribute is repeatable by modifying the associated [attribute definition](/glossary/attribute-definition).

 === "Java"